UFFI is one of those stories that is really hard to believe. Could the Canadian government have screwed up any more?

 It stands for Urea Formaldehyde Foam Insulation.

 It is a type of insulation made up from urea-formaldehyde resin, a foaming agent and compressed air used to insulate hard to reach areas.
 It was popular in 1970’s due to energy efficiency being a high priority.
-It was later banned in 1980 due to health concerns.
+It was later banned in 1980 because of health concerns.

 Why was UFFI banned?

 In the US, a similar thing happened.
-It was actually in a modular home, they were using UFFI and there was definitely off-gassing.
+They were using UFFI in a modular home, and there was definitely off-gassing.
 So the US government banned it as well.
-But then what they discovered that it wasn’t the UFFI that was causing the off-gassing.
+But then, they discovered that it wasn’t the UFFI that was causing the off-gassing, after all.
 It was actually the carpet and the paneling.
-So the US no longer banned it.
+So the US promptly overturned the ban in 1983.

-Also, in Montreal, a bunch of Canadians got together to sue the Canadian government for them encouraging them to put this UFFI in their houses that was obviously dangerous.
+Also, in Quebec, a bunch of Canadians got together to sue the government for encouraging them to put this UFFI in their houses that was “obviously dangerous.”
 It was an eight-year court case.
-There was absolutely no proof that was given that UFFI ever caused off-gassing.
+There was absolutely no proof that was given that UFFI ever caused personal injury to homeowners.

 What else should you know before buying a home?
 Here are some things to think about: